JoshuaDaryl/tcgo-nov2024-challenge1/README.md

+#Technical Requirements
+Any programming language of your choice

 # Challenge

-Find the two entries that sum to 2020; what do you get if you multiply them together?
+Using the expenses input file, find the two entries that sum to 2020; multiply those two entries together and return the result.

+# Criteria
+The winner is the first person to submit their code with the correct answer